 Campus-The 243-acre college campus is in a beautiful residential area in the southern part of Greeley.
-The campus is south of the main business district and is in three parts-East, Central, and West.
-At present a majority of the academic buildings are on the Central Campus.
-Residence halls for men and women are located on the East and West campuses and residences for women on the Central Campus.
+The campus is south of the main business district and is in three parts-East, Greeley, and College Park.
+Residence halls for men and women are located on the East and College Park campuses and residences for women on the Greeley Campus.
 Permanent college-owned apartments for married students and families are on the East Campus.

-Athletic Fields for major outdoor sports are on the East Campus, while recreational activity areas extend over all three campuses.
+Athletic fields for major outdoor sports are on the East Campus, while recreational activity areas extend over all three campuses.

-A new \$3,175,000 College Center lies between the Central and West campus areas.
-Future plans of the college are to have the majority of single student residences and academic buildings on the 156-acre West Campus.
-Presently Ross Hall, the science complex; Bishop-Lehr, the laboratory school; and the new \$2,900,000 education-classroom building, McKee Hall, are on the West Campus.
-Three new coeducational residence halls on the West Campus-McCowen Hall, Harrison Hall and 13-story Turner Hall-can house 1,660.
+The \$3,175,000 College Center lies between the Greeley and College Park campus areas.
+Future plans of the college are to have the majority of single student residences and academic buildings on the 156-acre College Park Campus.
+Presently Ross Hall, the science complex; Bishop-Lehr, the laboratory school; and the new \$2,900,000 education-classroom building, McKee Hall, are on the College Park Campus.
+Three new coeducational residence halls on the College Park Campus-McCowen Hall, Harrison Hall and 13-story Turner Hall-can house 1,660.
 Capacity for housing in apartments, dormitories, and college-owned houses is 3,320.